midas-9999/web3/recruitment/README.md

-(by 2 you can check your own  details by using ids) (by 3 you can compare yourself from other lenders ) (by 4 you can check the intrest rate SI as well as CI (si usese polymorphism) that you are getting from your input demand
+(by 2 you can check your own  details by using ids) (by 3 you can compare yourself from other lenders ) (by 4 you can check the intrest rate SI as well as CI that you are getting from your input demand

-now come to the browwer section browwer will enter the amount he want and he will get the data of those lenders who has more money than the reuired amount that can help him contact details will help him/her to get to it.
+now come to the browwer section browwer will enter the amount he want and he will get the data of those lenders who has more money than the required amount that can help him.
+Contact details will help him/her to get to it.

 ///
 ans:- It is a Decentralized loaning system, there is no involvement of any 3rd party like banks